 What should I read next?

-Go to Deliverability monitoring for the broader operating model or DMARC, SPF, and DKIM monitoring for the product view.
+Go to Deliverability monitoring for the broader monitoring view, DMARC, SPF, and DKIM monitoring for the product view, or Email deliverability test when you need message-level validation before the next release.